rkdarst/scicomp/tut/git-collaboration/gitlab-and-collaboration.rst

 To discuss (eventually):

-* What permissions and ownerships should we have on the
+* What permissions and ownerships should we have on the repositories?

 * How do we want to manage our own shared stuff?